osteele/osteele.com/README.md

 For detailed information about the data format, including all available properties and examples, see [Projects Data Format Documentation](docs/projects-data-format.md).

 Projects are categorized and displayed on multiple pages based on their category tags.

+GitHub-derived dates and URLs are maintained by the separate `github-turtle-sync` tool.
+The `mise` and `just` tasks use the sibling checkout at `~/code/sync/github-turtle-sync` by default.
+Set `GITHUB_TURTLE_SYNC_DIR` to use another checkout.

+- `just update-projects`: update dates and homepage URLs
+- `just update-project-dates`: update dates only
+- `just check-project-metadata`: report stale GitHub-derived fields
+- `just discover-projects`: list uncatalogued public repositories
+- `just list-projects`: verify the integration without contacting GitHub

+GitHub operations require `GITHUB_TOKEN`; the list command does not.

 ## Features